davitomix/weather_app/README.md

 # Weather App.

-> This project consist on a simple web app where a user check the current weather of a specific location.
+> This project consist on a simple web app where a user check the current weather of a specific city.

 ## Desktop
 ![screenshot](./#)